Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Show & Tell section

-- What's involved? - on the day of your driving test, the examiner will ask you two questions about your vehicle before you drive off.
+1. What's involved? - on the day of your driving test, the examiner will ask you two questions about your vehicle.
+One question before you start driving and one question while you're driving.

-- What's the score? - answer any one (or both) of the questions incorrectly and receive one driver (minor) fault towards your driving test.
+2. What's the score? - answer any one (or both) of the questions incorrectly and you'll receive one driver (minor) fault towards your driving test.
+If you loose control during the show me question then you could receive a serious fault.
 Results given on the day.

 Driving section

-- What's involved? - meet your examiner in the test centre waiting area where he/she will ask for your documents and require you to sign the top of the test report to declare your residency and vehicle insurance (Glencor Driving School cars are fully insured for learner lessons, tests and the Pass Plus lessons).
+1. What's involved? - meet your examiner in the test centre waiting area where he/she will ask for your documents and require you to sign the top of the test report to declare your residency and vehicle insurance (the Glencor Driving School car is fully insured for learner lessons, tests and the Pass Plus lessons).

-- You will then leave the waiting area and you must take your documents with you when going out to your car.
+3. You will then leave the waiting area and you must take your driving licence with you when going out to your car.

-- You will then go over to your car and be asked two of the show & tell questions.
+5. You will then go over to your car and be asked a 'tell me' question.

-- During the driving section you will be required to execute a minimum of two of the three manoeuvres.
-(From 4th October 2010 this will be a minimum of ONE manoeuvre.)
+6. During the driving section you will be required to execute a minimum of one of the three manoeuvres.

-- b. give you three directions (a diagram can be used) then ask you to follow these directions.
+4. c.
+Give you a series of directions (a diagram can be used) then ask you to follow these directions, or;

-- A serious fault is where the learner driver could have caused an accident but no action was taken by the examiner or any other road user.
+9. A serious fault is where the learner driver could have caused a collision but no action was taken by the examiner or any other road user.

-- A dangerous fault is where the examiner or any other road user took action to avoid an accident due to the learner driver's actions.
+10. A dangerous fault is where the examiner or any other road user took action to avoid a collision due to the learner driver's actions.

 Calm and Positive, David let me take my lessons at my own pace.
 I am now fully confident in my driving all thanks to Glencor Driving School.
 Thanks again!

 Study material - your best option is to find a good driving school instructor, and if possible, drive between your driving school lessons (this helps to build your driving skills and more importantly, your driving confidence).
-Study material can also be found in book, DVD or CD-ROM formats.
+Study material can also be found in book, DVD, CD-ROM or online.

-- Where to buy - from various stores as well as from the DSA website.
+1. Where to buy - from various stores and from the DVSA Online Shop.

-Glencor Driving School reserves the right to reschedule driving tests OR to not take candidates for test if Glencor Driving School deems the candidate to be not ready for the driving test.
+Glencor Driving School reserves the right to reschedule a driving test OR to not take candidates for test if Glencor Driving School deems the candidate to be not ready for the driving test.

 Documents needed on the day of the test: - (the test WILL NOT take place without these documents)

-- If you have a photo licence - take the photocard & counterpart (paper part) of your valid driver's licence.
+1. If you have a photo licence - take the photocard of your valid driver's licence.
 (Although tests can be conducted without the theory pass certificate you should take it because it is proof that you are entitled to take a driving test).

 Cancellations at Short Notice: - (Call 0300 200 1122 or Minicom 0300 200 1144, Compensation Form)